benlipp/crappy-commit/README.md

 Or, you can run `crap add $INSERT_MESSAGE_HERE` to add custom messages to your message list.

-`crap update` downloads a fresh copy of the message list, with all of the new updates submitted by users.
+`crap update list` downloads a fresh copy of the message list, with all of the new updates submitted by users.

+`crap update full` will download the full message list and update the `crap` package.

+If you want to push to a specific branch, run `crap branch $LOCAL_NAME $REMOTE_NAME`.
+For example, `crap branch origin master`

 ## WEB API
 You can add your messages to the master list by using the Heroku app!